 Agents for Azure virtual machines and scale sets

-To install agents for Azure virtual machines and Virtual Machine Scale Sets, see the "Agents for Azure virtual machines and Virtual Machine Scale Sets" section of Monitor network connectivity by using Connection Monitor.
+To install agents for Azure virtual machines and Virtual Machine Scale Sets, see the "Agents for Azure virtual machines and Virtual Machine Scale Sets" section of Monitor network connectivity using Connection monitor.

 Agents for on-premises machines

-To make Connection Monitor recognize your on-premises machines as sources for monitoring, do the following:
+To make connection monitor recognize your on-premises machines as sources for monitoring, follow these steps: